mehulagg/gitlab/doc/development/code_review.md

   you forget to remove any debugging code?
 - Consider providing instructions on how to test the merge request.
 This can be helpful for reviewers not familiar with the product feature or area of the codebase.
+- If UI changes are made, include _Before_ and _After_ screenshots in the description.
 - If you know your change depends on another being merged first, note it in the description and set an [merge request dependency](../user/project/merge_requests/merge_request_dependencies.md).
 - Be grateful for the reviewer's suggestions. (`Good call.
 I'll make that change.`)